adhanowa/Sample-Network-Application/README.md

         - log events to a centralized system that can ingest the logs, and make them searchable
         - for medium size and large size companies, I would advise deploying a centralized logging 'gather/store/make searchable' type solution (logstash, Splunk, etc.)

-## Installation

-1. Download zip file or clone the git pacakge from https://github.com/adhanowa/Sample-Network-Application.git
-2. Extract the package to a folder of your choosing
-3. Open a terminal application and change directory to the extracted files
-4. You will need to make the executable, with the following command:

-    chmod u+x menu.sh

-5. Launch the ./menu.sh file in a terminal prompt:

-    ./menu.sh

-6. Ensure to read the 'help' file for passing parameters

 ## Change Control